 The dedicating entity inspector authorizes shipping and establishes initial traceability.

+As documented in the Columbia Generating Station SER (ADAMS Accession No. ML20160A411), the NRC allows remote vendor surveillance during extenuating circumstances (e.g., pandemics) given that the conditions described in the SER are adequately met.

 Method 4: Acceptable Supplier/Item Performance Record.
 This method could be used to demonstrate one or more critical characteristics based upon documented acceptable item performance.